buildpacks/docs/content/docs/concepts/components/lifecycle/detector.md

 ## What is the detector?

 Detection is the first phase of the Lifecycle.
 It’s done by the detector.
-In this phase, the detector is looking for an ordered group of buildpacks that will be used during the build phase.
+In this phase, the detector looks for an ordered group of buildpacks that will be used during the build phase.
-Detector is invoked in the build environment without any arguments (`/cnb/lifecycle/detector`) and it cannot run with root privileges.
+The detector is invoked in the build environment without any required arguments (`/cnb/lifecycle/detector`) and it cannot run with root privileges.
 One of the [input files][inputs] is [`order.toml`][order] and two of its [output files][outputs] are [`group.toml`][group] and [`plan.toml`][plan].

 Unless some flags are passed in, the detector will use the following defaults: